-The Mansfield/Richland County Public Library is providing wireless access as a public service.
-To use wireless access you must provide an email address and accept our terms of service.
+The Mansfield/Richland County Public Library provides wireless access as a public service.

 FAQ's about using the wireless network at the Mansfield/Richland County Public Library: